nikeshpurohit/ha-fusion/README.md

 The current state of this project is **pre-beta**.
 This means that there's basic functionality missing, incomplete features and unresolved issues.
 General feedback, bug reports and feature requests are welcome!

-Development wishlist:
-   - Get Available alarm control panel modes from hass and display in alarm control panel modal
-   - Add selection of arm modes to alarm control panel modal
-   - Reduce the size of colour picker on smaller veiwports to avoid scrolling
-   - Media player card
-   - Graph card in main area

 ---

 ## Installation